emnify/product-docs/docs/how-tos/multi-inclusive-volumes.md

 Any changes are reflected on your invoice within a few hours.
 :::

-To change a coverage policy's tariff, follow these steps:
+To change a coverage policy's tariff in the Portal, follow these steps:

 1. Navigate to the [**Device Policies**](https://portal.emnify.com/device-policies) page.